bmwcarit/joynr/wiki/java.md

 > persistence file or the entry for the provider has to be deleted to enable the fixed participantId.

 ### The shutdown method
-The ```shutdown``` method should be called on exit of the application.
-It should cleanly unregister any providers the application had registered earlier.
+The `shutdown` method should be called on exit of the application.
+It should unregister any providers the application had registered earlier.

 ```java
 @Override